ChloeCodesThings/FakeCallWorkshop/README.md

 ### Add Sample Code to our Function

-Add the following code to your index.js file:
+Navigate back to the Azure portal, and replace the exsiting code wiith the following code in your index.js file:

 ```
 const accountSid = process.env.TWILIO_SID;